Frequently Asked Questions About the Charter (FAQ):

 Aren’t Ohio counties sub-divisions of the state and subject to state laws?

 Partially true under existing law.
 However, our inalienable rights are “higher law” and more basic than any government-created law; therefore, we, the citizens of Portage have the right to alter or reform their government in ways that will ensure the protection of our health and safety and the environment on which we depend for life.

 Will the charter radically change the government of our county, city, village or township?

-No. All local government structures (county, city, village, or township) will remain the same; the County Charter will protect the authority of the commissioners and the people who live in Portage, as well as the existing chartered municipalities and their residents, to propose laws that protect our health, safety and environment.
-No one will be able to propose laws that infringe on individual rights or that treat classes of people unfairly.
-The Charter gives everyone in the county equal rights of local initiative, referendum and recall at the county level.
-Chartered municipalities will retain their local rights within their municipality.
+No. All local government structures (county, city, village, township) will remain the same; the County Charter secures the authority of the commissioners and the people who live in Portage, as well as existing chartered municipalities and their residents, to propose laws that protect our health, safety and environment.
+Laws that infringe on individual rights or that treat classes of people unfairly are expressly prohibited.
+The Charter gives everyone in the county equal rights of initiative, referendum and recall at the county level.
+Chartered municipalities retain local rights within their municipality.